 Living life in Hawaii is a dream for a lot of people.
-Many that can afford a vacation to the Hawaiian islands return home and are a little bit shell-shocked.
+Many who can afford a vacation to the Hawaiian islands return home and are a little bit shell-shocked.
 In a good way.
 Hawaii is definitely one of the most beautiful places in the world.

+What’s life in Hawaii like?
 Can I live in Hawaii?

 Everyone asks themselves if they can do it too… live in the paradise that was only a dream before they actually went and experienced Hawaii in real-time.